Historic Preservation Tools

 The Delaware County Planning can help you understand and implement protective regulations for historic resources.

 The Planning Department can help you find the right tools to find and preserve historic resources in your community.
-Each municipality should evaluate their current preservation efforts and consider which of the regulatory tools which best suit your needs.
+Each municipality should evaluate their current preservation efforts and consider which of the regulatory tools best suit your needs.

 We’re happy to help you in the process, but the information below includes some background on the most common historic preservation tools.
 The Planning Department examples of both historical commission ordinances and Act 167 historic district ordinances.
 The Department provides assistance to any municipality with an interest in forming an historic commission.